dolikarani/HCL_Terraform/LAB : Dynamic Block - Self Excercise.md

 # Creating an AWS Security Group with Terraform and Configuring Dynamic Ingress and Egress Rules
+Dynamic blocks in Terraform allow you to define repeated nested blocks dynamically within a resource or module configuration based on dynamic input.
 ```
 cd ~
 mkdir dynamic_block_lab && cd dynamic_block_lab